Kärcher Rotating wash brush

 Attachment change is possible

-- Easy change or replacement for various applications or with highly contaminated bristles.
+- Easy changing or replacement for various areas of application or with highly contaminated bristles.

 Compatible with garden hose adapter